axambo/beacon/README.md

 The `Beacon` SC class is adapted for the first time to stereo, exploring the same effects than in RSF17 but using panning and the like.

-[Here](https://soundcloud.com/annaxambo/beacon-nime-2017) you can listen to the live performance held at the NIME 2017 conference, Stengade, Copenhagen, Denmark:
+[Here](https://soundcloud.com/annaxambo/beacon-nime-2017) you can listen to the live performance held at the NIME 2017 conference, Stengade, Copenhagen, Denmark.

 Application Start